dubiousNPC/ErnGlider/README.md

 - Breath In by mooncubedesign -- https://freesound.org/s/319247/ -- License: Creative Commons 0
 - Gravel Road by seth-m -- https://freesound.org/people/seth-m/sounds/341069/ -- License: Creative Commons 0
 - Landing On The Ground [2] by SoundDesignForYou -- https://freesound.org/people/SoundDesignForYou/sounds/646660/ -- License: Creative Commons 0
-- up draft with more wind.wav by SahJop
+- up draft with more wind.wav by SahJop, used with explicit permission.

 ### Meshes & Textures

-- Gliders by Semaro, used with explicit permission.
+- Dwemer Glider by Semaro, used with explicit permission.
+- Racer Glider by Dubious, used with explicit permission.
 - Textures by Wareya, used with explicit permission.
 - Dust cloud by Kronbits -- https://kronbits.itch.io/particle-pack -- License: Creative Commons 0

 ## Animations

 - openmw-animated-levitation -- https://gitlab.com/fallchildren/openmw-animated-levitation -- License: GPL
+- Racer Glider animation by Dubious, used with explicit permission.
-- glider by Dubious, used with explicit permission.
+- Shield Surfing animation by Dubious, used with explicit permission.

 ### Third-Party Code